Marginea Black Pottery Workshop

 Marginea Black Pottery – traditional ornamentation

 The Romanian traditional ornamentation still preserves sacred solar symbols in both popular architecture and national costumes.
-The cosmogonic outlook was based on the trinity: the Sky, as the divine creative element (the Holy Sky), the Sun (the fire) as the material factor, and the Moon, as the spiritual factor/the Earth/the Water, both considered generative elements.
+The cosmogonic outlook was based on the Trinity: the Sky, as the divine creative element (the Holy Sky), the Sun (the fire) as the material factor, and the Moon, as the spiritual factor/the Earth/the Water, both considered generative elements.
 The symbolic pattern that appears as ornamentation preserves directions and angles that are identical with those of the solstice and equinox.
-These pre-Christian symbols, discovered on prehistoric ceramics, serve to adorn today the stamp devices (pupe zee kissed by gods with the sense kissed by God).
+These pre-Christian symbols, discovered on prehistoric ceramics, serve to adorn today the stamp devices.